Common Documents That Require Apostille

 Legal and Authorization Documents

-Apostille Power Of Attorney California
+Apostille for Power of Attorney (POA)

-Apostille Authorization Letters California
+Apostille Authorization Letters

 Required for: Allowing someone else to act on your behalf internationally.